 Named Guitarist of the year by Classical Guitar Alive, internationally-broadcast radio program, Julie Goldberg is the first guitarist to receive a Doctorate in Music Performance from Northwestern University, and holds degrees from the Chicago Musical College, and College-Conservatory of Music at the University of Cincinnati.
 Julie has performed solo recitals in New York, Cincinnati, St. Louis, Michigan and Washington, D.C. and has been featured on the internationally known Dame Myra Hess Concert Series.

-Dr. Goldberg has a passion for music education and is on the faculty of North Park University and VanderCook College of Music in Chicago.
+Dr. Goldberg has a passion for music education and is on the faculty of North Park University, VanderCook College of Music, and Adlai Stevenson High School in Chicago.
 She is a guest artist at the Interlochen Music Academy, CCM Summer Guitar Workshop, Wisconsin Center for Music Education, Illinois Music Education Association, Mid-America Guitar Ensemble Festival and Michigan Music Conference.
 Over seas she has taught master-classes at the Vietnam National Academy of Music, Hanoi and the Ho Chi Minh City Conservatory of Music.
 She recently co-authored the book 100 Classical Guitar Lessons, which is published by Hal Leonard.
 Dr. Goldberg writes a monthly blog on guitar education for the D’addario Education Collective and performs regularly with the Avant Guitar Trio.

 Bob Morris holds the Master of Music degree in Music Theory and the Bachelor of Musical Arts degree from the University of Oklahoma.
 In 1996 Bob launched a classroom guitar program for the Clark County School District (Las Vegas, Nevada) – a program that eventually grew to be one of the largest in the country.
 His pilot program, which had over 150 beginning students in its first year, has since expanded to many other schools in the district, and is now considered a model for many programs nationwide.